Bill Barry (politician): Political career

+Barry was elected to the Victorian Legislative Assembly for Carlton in July 1932.

 The Communist Party opposed Barry at parliamentary elections in the 1940s with some of its leading members, including Ralph Gibson and Dr Gerald O'Dea.
-Barry was Minister for Transport in the first Cain government in 1943, Minister for Health, for Housing, and for Forests in the second Cain government from 1945 to 1947, and Minister for Health in the third Cain government from 1952 to 1955.
-He was also a member of the Melbourne City Council from 1938 to 1955.
+Barry was Minister of Transport in the first Cain government in 1943, Minister for Health, for Housing, and for Forests in the second Cain government from 1945 to 1947, and Minister for Health in the third Cain government from 1952 to 1955.
+He was also a member of the Melbourne City Council from 1939 to 1955.

 Barry was expelled from the Labor Party in 1955 and became leader of the Victorian Labor Party (Anti-Communist).
 He led his group across the floor to support a successful motion of no confidence in John Cain's government.
 For that perceived act of political treachery, he had thirty pieces of silver thrown at his feet.
 Noel Counihan's 1955 painting On Parliament Steps, now in the Art Gallery of Ballarat, depicts the incident.
 Barry was defeated at the election of 1955 by the ALP candidate Denis (Dinny) Lovegrove.
 As a Democratic Labor Party candidate, Barry unsuccessfully contested the seats of Fitzroy at the 1961 state election, and Greensborough at the 1967 state election.